Prof. Blostein's Home Page

 Regular attendance at all scheduled lessons (50 minutes per lesson, 15 lessons throughout the semester).
 It is anticipated and expected that students attend all scheduled lessons.

-In an emergency situation, student should text AND email Professor Blostein (both addresses please) prior to scheduled lesson.
+- In an emergency situation, student should text AND email professor (both email addresses) prior to scheduled lesson.
 Every effort will be made to reschedule such lessons.

-Any scheduled lesson where the student does not attend (without communication) will not be rescheduled.
+- Any scheduled lesson where the student does not attend (without communication prior to the scheduled lesson) will not be rescheduled.

 At least 30 minutes practice daily, including (but not limited to):